pylint-dev/pylint/doc/installation.rst

     deb http://download.logilab.org/production lenny/

 to your */etc/apt/sources.list* file.
-Pylint is also available in the standard Debian distribution (but add our public debian repository anyway if you want to get the latest releases and upgrades earlier)
+Pylint is also available in the standard Debian distribution (but add our public Debian repository anyway if you want to get the latest releases and upgrades earlier)

 Pylint is also available in Gentoo, Fedora 4, Ubuntu, FreeBSD, Darwin